12 guinea pigs survive Marshall Fire and days in freezing temperatures - NewsBreak

 12 guinea pigs survive Marshall Fire and days in freezing temperatures

-SUPERIOR, Colo. ( KDVR ) — A Colorado homeowner, who wishes to remain anonymous after a tough time following the Marshall Fire , is thankful all of her guinea pigs survived.
+SUPERIOR, Colo. — A Colorado homeowner, who wishes to remain anonymous after a tough time following the Marshall Fire , is thankful all of her guinea pigs survived.

 “I was just ill that I left them behind,” the homeowner said.